What Age Do Kids Stop Playing with Toys?

 How can parents support children during this transition?

-Parents can play a crucial role in supporting children while transitioning away from traditional toys.
-Respecting their changing interests and encouraging them to explore new hobbies and activities is essential.
+Parents can play a crucial role in supporting children as they transition away from traditional toys.
+It is essential to respect their changing interests and encourage them to explore new hobbies and activities.

 Engaging in open and supportive conversations about their interests and desires can help parents understand their child’s evolving needs.

-Offering a variety of experiences and opportunities for learning, such as trying out new sports, arts, or hobbies, can further facilitate this transition.
+Offering a variety of experiences and learning opportunities, such as trying out new sports, arts, or hobbies, can further facilitate this transition.

 What are some alternative play options for older kids?